Houston Dog Bite Lawyer

 The One-Bite Rule in Detail

-The one-bite rule allows injured dog bite victims to hold the dog’s owner strictly liable for their injuries when the owner knows about their dog’s aggressive or vicious tendencies.
-This knowledge can be established if the dog previously bit someone, attempted to bite someone, or acted like it wanted to bite someone.
-If a dog has no prior history of attacks or previous aggressive behavior, or if the owner has no knowledge of their dog’s bad conduct, a dog bite injury victim cannot rely on the one-bite rule to impose liability on the dog’s owner.
+The one-bite rule lets injured victims hold dog owners fully liable when the owner knows their dog might be dangerous.
+This knowledge exists if the dog has bitten someone before, tried to bite someone, or shown signs it might bite.
+If a dog has no history of attacks or the owner doesn’t know about any bad behavior, a victim cannot use the one-bite rule to make the owner liable.

 The case of Marshall v.
 Ranne applied the restatement of torts section 509, which provides “a possessor of a domestic animal which he has reason to know has dangerous propensities abnormal to its class, is subject to liability for harm caused thereby to others, except trespassers on his land although he has exercised the utmost care to prevent it from harming.”

-Studies have shown pit bulls and rottweilers are the breeds most known for attacks and account for most dog bites in Texas.
+Studies have shown that pitbulls and rottweilers are the breeds most known for attacks and account for most dog bites in Texas.
 Also, male dogs that have not been neutered are more likely to bite than female dogs and neutered males.

 Negligence and Liability